stourgai/WPIT/README.md

 - spacepy 0.2.2
 - notebook 6.0.3

 The *requirements.txt* contains all the package dependencies of WPIT.
+To install them, run:

-Use 'pip install requirements.txt'.
+'''pip install requirements.txt'''